Krayorn/blog/src/pages/posts/stone-cold-night-dark-rain-city.md

 Lloyd Miller, known as "One-Eye" after an incident that deserves its own story, was just entering the crowded Saloon of Coyote's Hollow.
 He put his Sunglasses on the counter and his cowboy hat on a stool next to him.
 Standing tall and wearing a long trenchcoat that gave him an austere posture, he ordered a whiskey.

 "Hey Miller," started another patron, "Glad to see you're back in town.
-Did you manage to handle your business in Dark Rain City ?"
+Did you manage to handle your business in Dark Rain City?"

 "I did." answered Lloyd before downing his drink.
 "Folks, you ain't gonna believe what I'll tell you." he continued, taking off his trenchcoat, revealing his huge stature, and joining the one who asked at his table in the center of the room.
 "Molly, bring me a bottle and come sit with us," he added to the bartender.